 Another very important element in the design of a site: typography.

-While the free version offers some general options, the premium version allows you to customize the typography of each element.
+While the free version offers some general options, the

 GP Pro Version

 In the Free version, you can customize only the font of the site body and that of the H1, H2, and H3 titles.

 In premium version, you can customize the font: